Perovskite Solar Cells

 - Thermomechanical Properties of Perovskites and Charge Transport Layers

-- Scalable, Rapid Spray Processing of Perovskites
+- Scalable, Rapid Spray Plasma Processing of Perovskite Films

 - Open-air Synthesis of Transparent Conductors